Saurabhvsharma/ypg2yui3/README.md

 #### What happened?

+- Programming goal
+    - Display a button and monitor for click and flick events
+- Learning objectives
+    - Learn how to include the event module
+    - Learn how to a listeners on elements

 This is another example of showing making more sense than telling but let me quickly outline the steps you normally take to get started.